Bahrain Labour Market Regulatory Authority moves its mainframe databases to the cloud

 In 2018, Mumtalakat took on five new entities in Bahrain and needed to scale up its IT services quickly to support them.
 It also wanted these companies to serve as technological role models and chose AWS to achieve this.
 AWS offered the speed to get infrastructure online fast and the breadth of services for future innovation.

-By May 2018, Mumtalakat had deployed the first phase on AWS – infrastructure as a service using Amazon EC2, Amazon S3, and Amazon RDS.
+By May 2018, Mumtalakat had deployed the first phase on AWS – infrastructure as a service using Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3), and Amazon Relational Database Service (Amazon RDS).
 This took less time than any on-premises deployment the company had ever undertaken and lowered operational costs by around 50 percent.
 These savings came from lower license fees, fewer maintenance contracts, and not having to maintain a separate disaster recovery site.

 Mumtalakat is currently transitioning to software as a service on AWS, with around 60 percent of its software running in the cloud.